tamniakav/training-repo-soft-tech/README.md

 Training with repository at SoftTech

 Writing in GitBash directory and GitBash.
-Made a change in master branch.
+Made a change in both branches.

-Added new branch beta with GitBash.